 All teams attending the UCA College Cheerleading Championship will follow the USA Cheer Guidelines.
 Rules are subject to change by USA Cheer.

 For the most recent safety rules and information, USA Cheer College Safety Rules

 If you have any questions concerning the legality of a skill, please email the video to UCARules@varsity.com.
 Include your team name, your name, division and a contact phone number.
-It must be received by March 15, 2021 and will only be accepted from the head coach of the team.
+It must be received by January 4, 2022 and will only be accepted from the head coach of the team.
 If received after the deadline, the video is not guaranteed a response.
-Videos from choreographers will not be allowed.
-Videos sent via text message will not be allowed.
-For questions please contact <a href="https://www.uccam.gov/u

-COLLEGE DANCE DIVISIONS AND SPECIFIC GUIDELINES:
+UDA COLLEGE DANCE DIVISIONS AND SPECIFIC GUIDELINES: